oxctl/calendar-import/aws/README.md

 ## Prerequisites for using the templates in this directory

 Before running any templates in this app

+**TODO: this seems out of date - these files don't exist any more**
 * Ensure the templates in the following folders have been run to provision resources the templates are dependent on:
   * `..\..\0.cad-account-global`
   * `..\..\0.cad-account-region` - for the region in which we wish to run the app templates